asgardeo/asgardeo-tomcat-oidc-agent/README.md

 ### Retrieve user attributes

-The web app needs to be configured to read the attributes sent from the Identity Server upon successful authentication.
+The web app needs to be configured to read the attributes sent from Asgardeo upon successful authentication.
 In the oidc-sample-app, we would customize the home.jsp file as follows to retrieve the user attributes.